IgnAite-Showcase/SPI/docs/BAP-Prototype-Requirement.md

 6. **Prototype:** Working Model
   Typically done by (POC, POT, PILOT, MVP)
 7. **Test:** Demo and Feedback
-  Purpose of this phase is to develop a Prototypy by (Implemention, Demo, Retro, Feedback, Analyze, Propose Enhancement)
+  Purpose of this phase is to develop a Prototypy by (Implemention, Demo, Retro (What went Well and What went wrong), Feedback, Analyze, Propose Enhancement)

 ### Design -> Empathise
 - Persona (E.g. Admin, Business Analyst, Data Analyst, Project Manager, UI/UX Designer, Developer)